Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

 \subsubsection{Machine Learning Regressors}

-Beyond parametric approaches, indoor propagation studies increasingly employ ML models that learn nonlinear mappings from measurements to path loss with minimal functional assumptions \cite{elmezughiPathLossModeling2023}.
-Commonly used models include Support Vector Regression (SVR), Gaussian Process Regression (GPR), tree ensembles (Random forests and boosted ensembles), and neural networks \cite{elmezughiComparativeAnalysisMajor2022}.
-Kernel SVR captures moderate nonlinearities through flexible similarity measures while retaining a convex training objective; its performance depends on the choice of kernel and regularization parameters ($C$, $\varepsilon$).
-GPR provides a probabilistic surrogate with uncertainty quantification via kernel covariances, but its $\mathcal{O}(n^3)$ scaling often requires sparse or inducing-point approximations in long campaigns.
-Tree ensembles are robust to heterogeneous features and monotone transformations, handle interactions without requiring explicit polynomial terms, and provide variable-importance profiles that facilitate interpretation.
-Neural networks (from shallow MLPs to temporal CNN/LSTM variants) can further reduce error when large and diverse datasets are available and when nonlinear couplings (e.g., distance$\times$occupancy proxies) are strong, although they typically trade interpretability for accuracy and require careful regularization.
+Beyond parametric approaches, indoor propagation studies increasingly employ ML models that learn nonlinear mappings from measurements to path loss with minimal functional assumptions \cite{elmezughiComparativeAnalysisMajor2022}.
+Commonly used models include Support Vector Regression (SVR), Gaussian Process Regression (GPR), tree ensembles (random forests and boosted ensembles), and neural networks.
+Kernel SVR captures moderate nonlinearities through flexible similarity measures while retaining a convex training objective.
+Its performance depends on the choice of kernel and the SVR hyperparameters $(C,\varepsilon)$, where $C>0$ is the penalty (regularization) strength controlling the trade-off between model flatness and training errors, and $\varepsilon>0$ is the width of the $\varepsilon$-insensitive tube in the SVR loss.
+GPR provides a probabilistic surrogate with uncertainty quantification via kernel covariances, but its $\mathcal{O}(N^3)$ training complexity in the number of samples $N$ often requires sparse or inducing-point approximations in long campaigns.
+Tree ensembles are robust to heterogeneous features and monotone transformations, handle interactions without requiring polynomial terms, and provide variable-importance profiles that facilitate interpretation.
+Neural networks (from shallow multilayer perceptrons (MLPs) to temporal convolutional neural networks (CNNs) or long short-term memory (LSTM) variants) can further reduce error when large and diverse datasets are available and when nonlinear couplings (e.g., distance$\times$occupancy proxies) are strong.
+However, they typically trade interpretability for accuracy and require careful regularization.